Predictive, finite-sample model choice for time series under stationarity and non-stationarity: Analysis of the localised Yule-Walker estimator under general conditions and local stationarity

 \section{Analysis of the localised Yule-Walker estimator under general conditions and local stationarity}

 In this section we discuss the probabilistic properties of the localised Yule-Walker estimator $\hat a_{N,T}^{(p)}(t)$ defined in~\eqref{eqn:YW}.
 We believe the results to be of independent interest and therefore present them in this separate section.
 They are also key results for the proofs of the result in Section~\ref{theorysectionar1}.
-Our results will hold under the five main assumptions discussed in Section~\ref{theorysectionar1} and rigorously stated in Appendix~\ref{a:techdetails}.
+Our results will hold under Assumptions~\ref{a:loc_stat}--\ref{a:MomentCond} (cf. Section~\ref{theorysectionar1}).
 The assumptions are not restrictive and, in particular, the concentration result in this section will hold for a broad class of locally stationary processes and, in particular, does not require that the data come from a tvAR($p$) model.
 Further, we allow for any $1+p \leq N \leq T$ and, in particular, allow for a diverging model order $p$, as $T \rightarrow \infty$.
 We do not, as do for example~\cite{dahlgir1998}, require that $N = o(T)$.

-Our main result (Theorem~\ref{thm:propertiesYW}) provides a non-asymptotic bound for the distance of $\hat a_{N,T}^{(p)}(t)$ to the following population quantity:
+The main result of this section (Theorem~\ref{thm:propertiesYW}) provides a non-asymptotic bound for the Euclidean distance of $\hat a_{N,T}^{(p)}(t)$ to the following population quantity:

 The Yule-Walker estimator is widely used in practice and $\hat a_{N,T}^{(p)}(t)$ and its properties have been studied in detail under various conditions. \cite{BercuEtAl1997,BercuEtAl2000} and \cite{Bercu2001} derive large deviation principles for Gaussian AR processes when the model order is 1.
-A simple exponential inequality, also for model order 1, is given in Section 5.2 of \cite{BercuTouati2008}. \cite{YuSi2009} prove a large deviation principle for general, but fixed, model order.
+A simple exponential inequality, also for model order 1, is given in Section 5.2 of \cite{BercuTouati2008}. \cite{YuSi2009} prove a large deviation principle for general, but fixed, model order. \cite{Jirak2012,Jirak2014} derives simultaneous confidence bands.
 The cited results all require that the underlying process is stationary. \cite{dahlgir1998} analyse the bias and variance of the localised Yule-Walker estimator in the framework of local stationarity.
 They do not, however, provide an exponential inequality, and, as far as we are aware, no result as the one we provide below is available at present.
+The exponential inequality in Theorem~\ref{thm:propertiesYW}, which we now state, is explicit in terms of all parameters and constants.
+We make use of the explicitness to derive Corollary~\ref{kor:propertiesYW}, by which the localised Yule-Walker estimator is strongly, uniformly consistent, even when the model order is diverging as the sample size grows. \begin{satz} Let $(X_{t,T})_{t \in \IZ, T \in \IN^*}$ satisfy Assumptions~\ref{a:loc_stat}--\ref{a:MomentCond} and $\E X_{t,T} = 0$.
+Then, for every $T \geq 2 C_1 p^2$, $N \geq 1 + p \geq 2$ and $\varepsilon > 0$, we have: